PiresMA/Ising_like_models_interdisciplinary_applications/README.md

 * Bornholdt, Stefan, and Friedrich Wagner.
 "Stability of money: phase transitions in an Ising economy."
 Physica A: Statistical Mechanics and its Applications 316.1 (2002): 453-468.
 * Sornette, Didier.
 "Physics and financial economics (1776–2014): puzzles, Ising and agent-based models."
 Reports on Progress in Physics 77.6 (2014): 062001.
 * Sornette, Didier, and Wei-Xing Zhou.
 "Importance of positive feedbacks and overconfidence in a self-fulfilling Ising model of financial markets."
 Physica A: Statistical Mechanics and its Applications 370.2 (2006): 704-726.

-Geophysics:
-* Mariani, M. C., et al. "Ising type models applied to Geophysics and high frequency market data."
-Physica A: Statistical Mechanics and its Applications 390.23 (2011): 4396-4402.
+* Horvath, Philip A., Kelly R. Roos, and Amit Sinha.
+"An Ising spin state explanation for financial asset allocation."
+Physica A: Statistical Mechanics and its Applications 445 (2016): 112-116.

 Biology: